redis/redis-doc/commands/append.md

 Accessing individual elements in the time series is not hard:

-* `STRLEN` can be used in order to obtain the number of samples.
+* `STRLEN` can be used to obtain the number of samples.
-* `GETRANGE` allows for random access of elements.
+* `GETRANGE` allows for random access to elements.
   If our time series have associated time information we can easily implement a binary search to get range combining `GETRANGE` with the Lua scripting engine available in Redis 2.6.